sonia0409/two_o_player_math_game/planning.md

 - the game should continue untill one of the players loses all their lives.
 - based on the total scores the game should announce the winner and other player's scores.

+- Nouns become class and actions becomes method
+- 1 Game starts!
+- 2 Game Selects the player- let say Player1
+- 3 Game prints question to the Player1 to add the two random numbers
+- 4 Player1 enters the answer.
+- 5 Game gets the answer typed by Player1
+- 6 Game checks if the answer is equal to the 'sum' calculated by the Game.
+- 7 If the sum != answer(by the player) , Game sends out the message to Player1:
+-  and life of the Player reduces by 1
+- 8 If the sum == answer(by the player)
+-  repeat step 8 + life of the player doesnot change.
+- 9 Game prints the scores of both the players
+- 10 Game switch the turn to the Player2
+- 11 Game goes on untill the live == 0 for any of the player

     class Game